simpleanalytics/docs/_docs/31_integrations/00_swift.md

 This will be converted to a pageview on `/detailview/item1/edit` on Simple Analytics.

 ### Tracking Events
-Use events to track interactions or noticable events like errors or success on a page.
+Use events to track interactions or noticeable events like errors or success on a page.
 ```swift
 SimpleAnalytics.shared.track(event: "logged in")
 ```